slowraindeer/SSASI/README.md

    pip install -r requirements.txt
 3. Using AA_AB.py, AA_AC.py, and BB_BC.py, please make the binary classifiers and get thresholds.
 4. Prepare your dataset folder with mixed-dataset.
 5. Using ABC.py, classify the three styles of segmenation masks, using three classifiers and thresholds.

+## Datasets

+All datasets used in this paper are publicly available and can be freely downloaded.

 ## Contact